 The injured patient may recover the following elements of damages: medical expenses, lost earnings, pain and suffering, and loss of enjoyment of life.

 If you or someone you know has been the victim of medical malpractice, it's important to have an experienced attorney review your case.
-Contact us at the Law Office of James H. Wood PC to talk with an Albuquerque personal injury attorney who can help.
+Contact us at James Wood Law to talk with an Albuquerque personal injury attorney who can help.